-The amalgamation of Faughan Valley and Clondermott resulted in a new-build school at Crescent Link in the Waterside area of the city called Lisneal College in September 2007.
-However as a result of a declining population, the College has experienced a downturn in enrolment numbers, and currently has 190 unfilled places.
+3.24 The amalgamation of Faughan Valley and Clondermott resulted in a new-build school at Crescent Link in the Waterside area of the city called Lisneal College in September 2007.
+However, as a result of a declining population, the College has experienced a downturn in enrolment numbers, and currently has 190 unfilled places.
 Recent housing development in the vicinity of the school will see an increased local population and potential future enrolments.

-3.24 Foyle College
+Foyle College

-Foyle College received a capital announcement for a new co-educational school to cater for 850 pupils in June 2012.
-The new college will relocate from its current site on the Northland Road (City side) to a new site, along the Limavady Road on the Waterside.
-As part of the shared education development, the campus will in clude Nursery, Primary and Post Primary facilities on the one site facilitated by Ebrington PS and Nursery Unit and Foyle College.
-This campus is currently under construction and is expected to open in September 2017.
+- 3.25 Foyle College received a capital announcement for a new co-educational school to cater for 850 pupils in June 2012.
+The new college will relocate from its current site on the Northland Road (City side) to a new site, along the Limavady Road on the Waterside. - 3.26 As part of the shared education development, the campus will include Nursery, Primary and Post Primary facilities on the one site facilitated by Ebrington PS and Nursery Unit and Foyle College.
+This campus opened in January 2018.